 You will know you have spam traps on your list if:

-- ActiveCampaign compliance agents let you know that your sending caused a blacklist
+- ActiveCampaign compliance agents let you know that your sending caused a blocklist

 This problem is easier to fix than you might think.
 To remove spam traps and prevent new ones from being added, you'll need to take all steps listed in "How do I keep spam traps off my list" section above and practice aggressive list cleaning.
 We recommend immediately removing all contacts who have not opened a message in the past 3-6 months.
 Our Engagement Management tool makes this easy.
 Removing unengaged contacts is a sure way to clean the spam traps off your list.